PeterBengtson/Ooloi-docs/guides/POLYMORPHIC_API_GUIDE.md

      (map #(transpose-element (item %) 4)))         ; "Transpose melody up major third"
 ```

-**Key insight:** The API doesn't force musical concepts into programming abstractions - it makes musical concepts **be** the programming abstractions.
+The API allows musical concepts to serve as the programming abstractions directly.

 Through careful design of hierarchical types, trait-based dispatch, and polymorphic operations, it achieves flexibility while maintaining type safety and performance.